henkelmax/pipez/readme.md

 ## Configuring Pipes

 **Pipes don't transfer anything if they are not set to extract.**
-You can click onto the end of a connected pipe with a wrench to set it to extract.
+You can sneak-click onto the end of a connected pipe with a wrench to set it to extract.

 Click the extracting part of the pipe to change modes, add filters or add upgrades.

-Pipes can be disconnected/reconnected by clicking with a wrench.
+Pipes can be disconnected/reconnected by sneak-clicking with a wrench.

 By default pipes are relatively slow.
 The speed can only be increased by adding an upgrade.
 Higher tiers of upgrades mean a higher transfer rate.